LopezGroup-ICIQ/care/README.md

 python3 -m pip install .[mace]
 ```

+⏲ 10s (Ubuntu), 4s (macOS)

 *NOTE: There currently is a dependency clash during installation of OCP and MACE evaluators related to the `e3nn` library (see: [this issue for MACE](https://github.com/ACEsuit/mace/issues/555)).
 Installation might result in an incompatibility warning, but
 both evaluators should work correctly if the installation order shown above is followed.*

-6. (optional) Install [Julia](https://julialang.org/) and the ODE packages required to perform microkinetic simulations.
-As alternative, simulations can run with the implemented Scipy solver.
+6. (optional) Install [Julia](https://julialang.org/) and the ODE packages required to perform kinetic simulations.
+As alternative, simulations can run with the implemented SciPy solver.

 ```bash
 curl -fsSL https://install.julialang.org | sh
 python3 -m pip install juliacall  # Python-Julia bridge julia -e 'import Pkg; Pkg.add("DifferentialEquations"); Pkg.add("DiffEqGPU"); Pkg.add("CUDA");'
 ```

+⏲ 13min (Ubuntu), 9min (macOS)

 *NOTE: For some systems Julia may present some error while using sh.
 If that is the case, please install Julia by running instead:*

 ```bash